tboquet/python-alp/docs/customobjects.rst

 We then map the name of the custom object to our function that returns the custom object in a dictionnary.
-After wrapping the model in an `alp.appcom.core.Experiment`, we call the `alp.appcom.core.Experiment.fit_gen` method and send the custom_objects.
+After wrapping the model in an `alp.appcom.core.Experiment`, we call the :meth:`alp.appcom.core.Experiment.fit_gen` method and send the custom_objects.

 .. code-block:: python